 Queer ASL runs on donations only.
 Our suggested donation sliding scale ($100-$300 per course) covers 8 sessions, all class materials, and weekly homework.
 However, nobody is denied access if they are unable to donate.

 Our classes are fully online and in the future we plan to offer both in-person classes.

 This class is for people who have no previous (or very little) experience with ASL.
 This course covers learning the alphabet, fingerspelling, introductions discussing likes & dislikes, language upbringing, our identities, where we live, and much more.
 At our final class, students take turns telling an autobiography about themselves in ASL.

 This course is for people who finished 101 (or have similar amount of ASL knowledge).
 We cover discussing activities, ages & birthdays, living arrangements, family & relationships, transportation, work, and much more.
 At our final class, students share and discuss pictures their chosen families with each other.

 This class is for people who finished ASL 102 (or have similar amount of ASL knowledge).
 This course digs into the world of time grammar, topic+comment structure, directional verbs, space use, and much more.
 At the end, our students do an overall ASL 101-103 review through activities.

 These class is for people who have completed ASL 103 or (or similar).
-This course focuses on ASL storytelling which involves learning about ASL classifiers, mouth morphemes, role-shifting, and developing our storytelling skills.
-During the course, our students work on a children book of their choice.
-At the end of the course, students take turns signing their stories.
+We focus on storytelling which involves learning about ASL classifiers, mouth morphemes, role-shifting, and developing our storytelling skills.
+During the course, our students work on a children book of their choice and tell the story at the last class.